26weiyuyu/extracting_coins_info/README.md

 1. **Scrape CoinMarketCap Coin List**
    `scrape_coin_list.py`
    - Extracts coin names and their CoinMarketCap links.
    - Saves to: `your output file`

 2. **Get First Token Trading Date**
    `scrape_token_dates.py`
    - Uses Selenium to hover over CoinMarketCap charts and find the first date with price data.
    - Saves to: `your output file`

 3. **Extract Website and Social Links**
    `extract_all_links.py`
    - Extracts all available external links from each coin’s CoinMarketCap page (website, GitHub, whitepaper, explorers, etc.).
    - Saves to: `your output file`

+4. **Clean and Deduplicate Extracted Links**
+   `cleaned_up_links.py`
+   - Cleans and reclassifies extracted links (e.g., GitHub, Whitepaper, Explorers) into a consistent format.
+   - Filters out noise like repeated CoinMarketCap social links and consolidates related columns.
+   - Output is a cleaned version of the extracted file.

+5. **Merge Across Multiple Files (Optional)**
+   `merge_all_links.py`
+   - If you scraped in batches (e.g., 1–1000, 1001–2000), use this script to merge cleaned files.
+   - Groups by project name and keeps the first valid non-empty value per column.

-4. **Merge Metadata with OSS Info**
+6. **Merge Metadata with OSS Info**
    `merge_project_data.py`
    - Combines token dates, CoinMarketCap metadata, and GitHub OSS links into one final file.
    - Saves to: `your output file`

 ---